99 Bottles of OOP

 Katrina Owen

 Katrina works for GitHub as an Advocate on the Open Source team.
 Katrina has ten years of experience and works primarily in Go and Ruby.
-She is the creator of exercism.io, a platform for programming skill development in more than 30 languages.
+She is the creator of exercism.org, a platform for programming skill development in more than 30 languages.
 She’s spoken about refactoring and open source at international conferences such as NordicRuby, Mix-IT, Software Craftsmanship North America, OSCON, Bath Ruby and RailsConf.
 She received a Ruby Hero award for her contribution to the Ruby community.
 When programming, her focus is on automation, workflow optimization, and refactoring.
-Find out more about Katrina at kytrinyx.com.
+Find out more about Katrina at exercism.github.io/kytrinyx.

 TJ Stankus